neuraledgeai/GDP-PY/GDP-PY Project/Data/Training Data/README.md

 - **Usage:**
   This dataset was used to train the **GDP-PY model**, which predicts future GDP based on historical growth patterns and lagged relationships.

 ---

-## 🧭 Citation

-If you use this dataset, please cite as:

-> Kumar, A.U.
-(2025). *India GDP Historical Training Dataset (1961–2024)*.
-Derived from World Bank Open Data.
-Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).

----